melwhite1/recipebook/README.md

 This project uses Python and Django framework.
 Recipes are entered in the database using the django admin panel.

 This project is hosted on Heroku at: https://intense-river-67514.herokuapp.com/

+Users can use a superuser login to access the page:
+- Username: mentorCF
+- Password: Ment0r@CareerF0undry